dojoengine/book/docs/pages/toolchain/torii/graphql.md

 }
 ```

-If you execute this query after you applied `sozo migrate` in your [`hello-dojo`](/cairo/hello-dojo.md) example.
+If you execute this query after you applied `sozo migrate plan` and `sozo migrate apply` in your [`hello-dojo`](/cairo/hello-dojo.md) example.
 You will get an output similar to this.

 ```json
 {